Super Bowl XLIV: Second quarter

 The Saints' next drive carried over from the previous quarter.
-Brees completed three passes for 36 yards as the Saints advanced to the Colts' 22-yard line.
-But on third down, Brees was sacked for a 7-yard loss by Dwight Freeney, forcing New Orleans to settle for a 46-yard field goal from Garrett Hartley.
-After scoring points on their first 2 drives, the Colts looked to add more, but Garcon dropped a pass on 3rd down.
-The Colts were forced to punt and the Saints took over driving down into Colt territory.
-They drove down the field to a 1st-and-goal at the Colts' 3-yard line.
-A false start penalty set them back to the 8, and after getting a yard away from the end zone, they attempted 3rd and 4th down runs.
-They failed to convert both times.
-The Colts ran three straight running plays in an effort to wind down the clock and go to halftime with a seven-point lead, but the Saints kept the Colts from getting another first down.
-Following Bush's 4-yard punt return to the New Orleans 48, with only one timeout left to use in the half, the Saints got back into field goal territory, and Hartley hit a 44-yard field goal as time expired, with the Colts still leading 10–6.
-This was the first 10–6 halftime score in Super Bowl history.
+Four completions by Brees for 36 yards, as well as an unnecessary roughness penalty against linebacker Philip Wheeler, helped the Saints advance to the Indianapolis 22-yard line.
+But on third down, Brees was sacked for a 7-yard loss by defensive end Dwight Freeney, forcing New Orleans to settle for a 46-yard field goal from kicker Garrett Hartley.
+After scoring on their first two drives, the Colts were forced to punt for the first time when Garçon dropped a pass on third down.
+The Saints stormed down the field to set up 1st-and-goal at the Indianapolis 3-yard line, aided by Brees' two passes to wide receiver Marques Colston for 40 yards and a 21-yard reception by wide receiver Lance Moore.
+However, the Colts' defense stood their ground.
+After Moore was stopped for no gain by cornerback Kelvin Hayden, a false start penalty against offensive tackle Zach Strief pushed New Orleans back to the 8.
+Running back Pierre Thomas picked up 7 yards to reach the 1-yard line, but the Saints ended up turning the ball over on downs when Thomas and running back Mike Bell failed to tie the game.
+The Colts ran three straight running plays in an effort to wind down the clock and go to halftime with a seven-point lead, but the Saints used up their first two timeouts and kept the Colts from getting a first down.
+Following Bush's 4-yard punt return to his own 48, with 35 seconds and one timeout left to use in the half, Brees completed two passes to wide receiver Devery Henderson for 25 yards, and Hartley kicked a 44-yard field goal as time expired, cutting New Orleans' deficit to 10–6.